Let’s Talk about Gifted Education–Articles and Resources for Gifted Families

 - Interest in looking for patterns and relationships and explaining them

-Gifted Kids Also Need Support
+Let’s Talk about Gifted Education: Gifted Kids Also Need Support

 Giftedness can be as much a curse as a blessing.
 It depends a good deal on the environment within which that giftedness finds itself.
 To a harried teacher with lesson plans to cover before the bell rings, the seemingly incessant questions of gifted children can seem like a special kind of hell.
 Gifted children often find age-appropriate lesson plans boring because their cognitive skills may extend well beyond the schoolwork and lessons contained in those plans.
 On the playground, they can exhibit a trait termed an“unstoppable urge to create” by Dr. Joan Freeman(link is external), a specialist in the needs of gifted children.
 This “urge to create” makes it difficult for gifted children to simply “play by the rules.”
 Although they quickly learn the rules of a game, they just as quickly become bored with them and want to change them — frequently leading to consternation on the part of other children who often find solace and comfort in routine.
 As adults, the gifted can find the workplace, with its many rules and often rigid power hierarchy, a particularly stressful work environment.

-What About 2E Gifted Students?
+Let’s Talk about Gifted Education: What About 2E Gifted Students?

 Just because a child is gifted, does not mean they do not need academic, social or behavioral support.
 It is possible to be gifted and also have a learning disability like ADD, ADHD or dyslexia.
 Gifted students can also show signs of Asberger’s syndrome, autism or social anxiety.